Skip to main content

 • gameplay

-• “What I appreciate about this game is its willingness to break the meta for a puzzle; however, I can't help but feel that a lot of those 'gotcha' type levels are there not due to the author's inherent creativity, but due to the game's severe lack of mechanics.”
+• “What I appreciate about this game is its willingness to break the meta for a puzzle; however, I can't help but feel that many of those 'gotcha' type levels exist not due to the author's inherent creativity, but due to the game's severe lack of mechanics.”

 • “I think the game's biggest issue is that the main campaign focuses on wacky puzzles and gimmicks in relatively short levels, which is fine, but without what feels like a true gameplay loop, it's hard to feel satisfied while playing it.”